danmendonca/RWDBpedia/README.md

 # RWDBpedia
-Research investigation for books and papers with DBpedia
+Searching for books with DBpedia through SPARQL over HTTP requests, using Node.js and Angularjs